justnonamenoname/lifeticle/readme.md

 It can be assumed that in the case of negative qualia, the stronger the pain, the stronger the influence on random quantum processes.
 Determining whether free will exists at the level of the lifeticle is only possible by researching reverse influence.
 The transmission of information about the visual image indicates that reverse influence at least operates at the moment of qualia and collapse itself.
-Physicists may begin to hypothesize about which quantum phenomenon this reverse influence could be.
+Physicists may begin to hypothesize about which quantum phenomenon could represent the reverse influence.

 **Search for qualia**